AppGharage/Epay-Support/docs/home/README.md

  ::: warning Important
  NB: There will be an additional transaction charge.
 Instructions as to how to authorize your payment may be provided.
  :::

+## How secure is Epay?
+Transaction details are encrypted and transfered securely to our processors, we guarantee sensitive details will not be comprised at any point in time.